 The collective and individual impairment provision is derived from a model that uses a combination of the Society's historical experience and management judgement.

 In particular, the impairment assessment is most sensitive to movements in the probability of default (PD) and forced sale discounts (FSD) against collateral.
-The impairment assessment may be sensitive to other factors applied to take account of the impact of inflation on borrowers' financial resilience and the strength of the UK property market.

 HOW OUR SCOPE ADDRESSED THIS MATTER

 Our audit procedures included, but were not limited to: